amulyavw/NeuralSpace_UI_Project/README.md

 The title (Testimonial) has been animated using SVG line drawing feature of anime.js and is set on an infinite loop.

 ### About Us
-In this section you will find the text to appear and disappear which is animated based on scrolling in and out of the view.
+In this section you will find the text to appear and disappear which has been animated based on scrolling in and out of the view.

 ### Contact
 * Contact details

-    The animation is created using gsap.from() method and scrollTrigger function of gsap library.
+    The animation has been created using gsap.from() method and scrollTrigger function of gsap library.
 * Google map

     A map has been integrated using the google maps API which is pointing to the address of the company.